zetic-ai/ZETIC_MLange_document/docs/_sources/overview/what-is-zetic-mlange.rst

     - We provide a **one-stop**, **end-to-end** pipeline for On-device AI.
     - We provide **target HW specified model Compression** as default, you can also select options in Default mode, Accuracy first mode, and latency first mode.
-    - We provide the most rapid deployment process for On-device AI, with Mobile NPU utilizations.
+    - We provide the most rapid deployment process for On-device AI, with Mobile NPU utilization.

 .. image:: mlange_pipeline.png